Aisle5Oakland/aisle5oakland.github.io/_beermenu/30-Barebottle-Full-Mounite-Brown-Ale.md

  - is_malty: "True"
  - is_sour: " "
  - is_fruity: " "
 long_desc: "Taking inspiration from our neighbors in the north, we took a delicious Brown Ale recipe and went full-Mountie with it, fermenting it with organic Canadian Maple syrup.
-It’s a perfect winter ale for brunch, lunch, or just drinking a bunch."
+Its a perfect winter ale for brunch, lunch, or just drinking a bunch."
 ---